apitestbase/apitestbase.github.io/_docs/en/amqp-request.md

 ---
-title: AMQP Test Step
+title: AMQP Request
+redirect_from: /docs/en/amqp-test-step
-permalink: /docs/en/amqp-test-step
+permalink: /docs/en/amqp-request
-key: docs-amqp-test-step
+key: docs-amqp-request
 ---
-AMQP test step is used to interact with AMQP services.
-It can be used in combination with other test steps to create automated test cases.
-It can also be used to manually operate on an AMQP node (like queue).
+AMQP request is used to operate on an AMQP node (like queue).

-AMQP test step only supports AMQP 1.0.
+AMQP request only supports AMQP 1.0.
 It was tested against ActiveMQ 5.17.x, RabbitMQ 3.13.1 (with AMQP 1.0 plugin enabled), as well as IBM MQ 8 and 9, with no security.

-Actions available in the AMQP test step: **Send**.
+Actions available: **Send**.

 Example AMQP service URI: `amqp://localhost:5672`.